 Why is it unpaid?

-Because an intern is working with us to learn.
-On field projects we cover expenses and on specific projects, we will offer honorariums.
+- An internship is an opportunity to work with us to learn.
+On field projects we cover expenses and when possible we may offer honorariums.

 What are the typical hours of operation?